Secretary of state (U.S. state government): Duties in most states

 The most common, and arguably the most important, function held by secretaries of state is to serve as the state's chief elections official (although many states also have supervisors of elections, which are usually county elected officials).
 In 38 states, the ultimate responsibility for the conduct of elections, including the enforcement of qualifying rules, oversight of financial regulation and establishment of Election Day procedures falls on the secretary of state.
 The exceptions are Alaska, Delaware, Hawaii, Illinois, Maryland, New York, North Carolina, Oklahoma, South Carolina, Utah, Virginia and Wisconsin.

 Florida is one of the many states for which this is true, and for this reason, during the 2000 Florida election recount, Florida secretary of state Katherine Harris became one of the few state secretaries of state to become well known nationally.

 In the vast majority of states, the secretary of state is also responsible for the administration of the Uniform Commercial Code, an act which provides for the uniform application of business contracts and practices across the United States, including the registration of liens on personal property.
 Hand in hand with this duty, in most states the secretary of state is responsible for state trademark registration and for chartering businesses (usually including partnerships and corporations) that wish to operate within their state.
 Accordingly, in most states, the secretary of state also maintains all records on business activities within the state.
 And in some states, the secretary of state has actual wide-ranging regulatory authority over businesses as well.

 In addition to business records, the secretary of state's office is the primary repository of official records in perhaps a majority of states.
 This includes in most states the official copies of state documents including the actual official copy of the state constitution (and in Delaware, the state-owned copy of the United States Bill of Rights) formal copies of legislative acts enacted into law, executive orders issued by the governor, and regulations and interpretations of statutes issued by state regulatory agencies.
 In at least a half-dozen states, this record keeping authority extends to civil acts, such as marriages, birth certificates, and adoption and divorce decrees.
-Many states also require the secretary of state's office to also maintain records of land transactions and ownership.
+Many states also require the secretary of state's office to maintain records of land transactions and ownership.

 In at least 35 states, the secretary of state is also responsible for the administration of notaries public.
 And almost all states also designate (almost always in the state constitution itself) that the secretary of state shall be the "keeper of the Great Seal" of the state.
 Ostensibly this requires the secretary to make decisions as to where the state seal shall be affixed, whether it be onto legislation, state contracts, or other official documents.

 Those states which have address confidentiality programs often place the secretary of state in charge of administering them.